Haghrah/PyIT2FLS/README.md

 - Supporting FCL.
 - Introduction of a GUI for facilitating system design.

-### Some notes on version 0.8.1
+### Some notes on version 0.8.1-0.8.2
-- Just some minor edits ...
+- Just some minor edits and improvements ...

 ### Some notes on version 0.8.0
 - Starting initial support of machine learning models based on fuzzy systems.
 Based on optimization for execution time or linguistic interpretability of the results, these models may have different computational efficiencies.